-Dick Bender, Clemson’s former director of men’s basketball operations, has been hired as an assistant coach for the Tigers.
-Bender returns after two seasons as an assistant coach under Earl Grant, who left Clemson in 2014 to take the head coaching position at College of Charleston.
-Bender replaces Richie Riley, who was named head coach last month at Nicholls State.
+Dick Bender, Clemson's director of men's basketball operations from 2010-14, returned to the program as an assistant coach for the Tigers in the summer of 2016.
+Bender worked two seasons as an assistant coach under Earl Grant, who left Clemson in 2014 to take the head coaching position at College of Charleston.
+Bender enters his third season as an assistant in 2018-19.

 In two seasons at Charleston, Bender helped orchestrate an eight-win improvement overall from 2014-15 to 2015-16.
 The Cougars went 17-14 in Bender's second season on staff, with an 8-10 record in the Colonial Athletic Association.
 Six of the Cougars' players earned postseason honors, including Cameron Johnson, an All-CAA Third Team and All-Defensive Team selection.